eProsima/Integration-Service-docs/docs/api_reference/websocket_sh/api_is_websocket_sh.rst

 WebSocket System Handle
 -----------------------

-This section presents the API provided by *Integration Service* :code:`is-websocket` library.
+This section presents the API provided by the *Integration Service* :code:`is-websocket` library.

 .. toctree::
    :maxdepth: 1